What is a Parked Domain? Everything You Need to Know

 1. Use a reputed domain registrar

 Always register your domain with a trusted registrar that provides security features, DNS management and customer support.
+Many domain registrars also offer additional security features, which make it easier to manage your parked domains safely.

 Bluehost is one of the reliable domain and web hosting providers.

-We offer one free domain name for one year with all our hosting plans.
+We offer one free domain name for one year with our selected web hosting plans.
 Plus, you get domain privacy protection, 24/7 expert support and an easy-to-use control panel.
+Register your domain with Bluehost now and build your online presence today!

 2. Lock your domain name